Understanding the impact of nuclear effects on proton decay searches with the GiBUU model: Proton decay sensitivity in future experiments

 Proton decay is assumed to occur with uniform probability for protons in water molecules.
 Decays of hydrogen atoms (free protons) were generated by producing a positron and a neutral pion emitted in a back-to-back configuration.

 The simulation of proton decay events within the oxygen nucleus (bound protons) was performed using \gibuu (version \gibver).
-The initial-state proton was sampled from the LFG model of oxygen: at an evenly-sampled event location inside the nucleus, the model assigns a nucleon momentum corresponding to the local nuclear density; an initial proton momentum distribution is generated with a constant probability within the local Fermi sphere, filling the allowed phase space up to the Fermi surface.
+The initial-state proton was sampled from the LFG model of oxygen: the model assigns a nucleon position and momentum corresponding to the local nuclear density; an initial proton momentum distribution is generated with a constant probability within the local Fermi sphere, filling the allowed phase space up to the Fermi surface.
 As is shown in Fig.~\ref{fig:r3p3a}, the Fermi surface goes up to about 280~MeV$/c$ at the nuclear center due to the high density, and decreases rapidly to below 200~MeV$/c$ at a radial location, $R_\proton$, beyond 3~fm.
 Because of the mean-field potential, the proton is off-shell, with the largest deviation---up to about 50~MeV$/c^2$ below the bare mass---occurring at the nuclear center, where the binding is strongest (Fig.~\ref{fig:rMa}).
 By restricting the radial location, e.g., $R_\proton<1$~fm (Fig.~\ref{fig:lfg_p3_ma}), we can see that the off-shellness is stronger at lower momentum, indicating even stronger binding~\cite{Buss:2011mx}.

-The binding energy of the proton effectively reduces the available energy for the decay products (\figref{fig:pi0p}).
+In \gibuu the nucleon mean field is given by a Skyrme-potential in the local rest frame.
+To simplify the transformation to a moving frame, the potential is then assumed to be of a Lorentz-scalar nature, thus effectively lowering the mass of the nucleon in the medium (for a detailed discussion see Sect.
+3.1 in \cite{Buss:2011mx}).
+The decaying proton's initial mass ($M_\proton$) is then given by:

+where $U$ is the positive, position- and momentum-dependent mean-field potential, $\vec{p}_\proton$ is the sampled initial proton momentum, and $M_\text{free}$ is the bare proton mass.
+This reduction in the invariant mass shifts the $\pi^0$ momentum distribution toward lower values compared to the free proton decay case, as shown in \figref{fig:pi0p}.
 Prior to the inclusion of FSI effects, the width of the $p_\ggonly$ distribution is driven by the initial momentum of nucleons in the oxygen nucleus, while the peak is shifted to lower momentum relative to the free-proton case due to nuclear binding energy.

 The products of the proton decay, $\pdk$, were generated isotropically in the rest frame of the initial proton and then boosted to the laboratory frame using the sampled initial proton momentum.
 The hadronic final state, i.e., $\pi^0$ in this case, was subsequently propagated through the nuclear medium using \gibuu.
 FSIs can remove momentum from the $\pi^{0}$, creating a lower-momentum peak in the momentum distribution as shown in \figref{fig:pi0p}.